freddieallance/KiputRevive/README.md

 ## 🛠️ Design Tools Used
 * **Figma:** For UI/UX wireframing and high-fidelity interactive prototyping.
-* **Google Gemini:** For strategic research, methodology structure, and design brainstorming.
+* **ChatGPT:** For strategic research, methodology structure, and design brainstorming.
 * **Google Gemini:** For generating localized 2D storybook illustrations.

 ---